 Northwestern Oregon is embarking on social experiments: a cultural revolution that rural counties want no part of.
-Eastern Oregon and southern Oregon have normal American cultures and values.
-This area votes exactly like Idaho in national elections.
+Eastern Oregon has a different culture and values.
+Eastern Oregon votes even more Republican than Idaho does.

-Our proposal would put 18 south and east Oregon counties and three partial Oregon counties under the governance of Idaho instead of Oregon.
-This is 76% of the land area of Oregon and 21% of the population of Oregon.
-As this area had a 2019 population of 873,000, and Idaho had a population of 1.8 M, it would increase the population of Idaho by 49% in phase 1.
+Our proposal would put 14 eastern Oregon counties and 3 partial eastern Oregon counties under the governance of Idaho instead of Oregon.
+This is 62% of the land area of Oregon and 9% of the population of Oregon.
+As this area has a population of 386,000 (in 2022), and Idaho has a population of almost 2 million, it would increase the population of Idaho by 20% in phase 1.

 Phase 2 is optional.
-It would add to Idaho five counties of northeastern California, with a population less than 348,000 and/or 3 small counties (plus two small towns) of southeastern Washington with a total population less than 31,000.
+It would add to Idaho five counties of northeastern California (plus Plumas County, perhaps), with a population less than 350,000 and/or 3 small counties (plus two small towns) of southeastern Washington with a total population less than 31,000.

 The Chances of Greater Idaho happening